Enheduanna: Inanna and Ebih

-This hymn (incipit in-nin me-huš-a) is characterized by Black et al. as "Inanna in warrior mode."
+The hymn Inanna and Ebih (incipit in-nin me-huš-a) is characterized by Black et al. as "Inanna in warrior mode."
 The poem starts with a hymn to Inanna as "lady of battle" (lines 1–24) then shifts to a narration by Inanna herself in the first person (lines 25–52), where she describes the revenge she wants to take on the mountains of Ebih for their refusal to bow to her.

 Inanna then visits the sky god An and requests his assistance (lines 53–111), but An doubts Inanna's ability to take revenge (lines 112–130).
 This causes Inanna to fly into a rage and attack Ebih (lines 131–159).
 Inanna then recounts how she overthrew Ebih (lines 160–181) and the poem ends with a praise of Inanna (lines 182–184).

-The "rebel lands" of Ebih that are overthrown in the poem have been identifiedwith the Jebel Hamrin mountain range in modern Iraq.
+The "rebel lands" of Ebih that are overthrown in the poem have been identified with the Jebel Hamrin mountain range in modern Iraq.
 Black et al. describe these lands as "home to the nomadic, barbarian tribes who loom large in Sumerian literature as forces of destruction and chaos" that sometimes need to be "brought under divine control".